 I don’t know about you, but hearing the country’s name for the first time years ago struck a chord with me.
 I didn’t know exactly where Sri Lanka was, which ocean it might be near, or what the food was like, but I knew I had to know more about it immediately.
 When I finally looked it up, I decided I had to be here – turned out, “here” was halfway around the world.
 This is my list of the top five things I loved about Sri Lanka, after touring this beautiful country.
 Guided by knowledgeable tour leaders, I saw sides of Sri Lanka I would never have found on my own.

 The natural beauty of this country is remarkable.
 It’s home to hundreds of species of plants and trees and has many lakes scattered over its valleys.
 Nature is predominant here because there are no highways, only single lane roads to travel all parts of the country.

 2. The Wildlife

-Sri Lanka is home to all kinds of wildlife including elephants, monkeys, jaguars, snakes, and birds.
-I was fortunate to do a Udawalawe N.P.
-Jeep safari to see the wildlife in their natural habitat.
-You must watch out for the monkeys, though!
+Sri Lanka is home to all kinds of wildlife including elephants, monkeys, jaguars, snakes and birds.
+I was fortunate to do a Udawalawe National Park Jeep safari to see wildlife in its natural habitat.
+Watch out for the monkeys, though!
 Our tour leader told us that they are opportunists, so if they see an open window or you flaunting a pastry – they will go for it.
 If you’re minding your own business, there’s nothing to worry about.

 3. The Locals

 On tour, we had an authentic local experience with a Kanyanwala village family.
-They showed us how they harvest their rice patties and guard their crops from elephants and other wildlife.
-It’s interesting to see the local’s way of life.
-Most of the roofs of the homes here are thatched with palm branches and the locals grow almost every fruit and vegetable locally, including okra!
+They showed us how they harvest their rice paddies and guard their crops against elephants and other wildlife.
+It’s interesting to see the local way of life.
+Most of the rooves of the homes here are thatched with palm branches and the locals grow almost every fruit and vegetable locally, including okra!
 Speaking of which…

 4. The Food